-The Leland Eggleston Cofer Memorial Chapel is located in the first floor lobby of the Hospital's main entrance at 525 East 68th Street.
-The chapel is open 24 hours daily for prayer and meditation for people of all faiths.
+A non-sectarian memorial chapel is located on the first floor of the Hospital.
+The chapel is open daily for prayer and meditation.
 Current worship schedules are available from the Pastoral Care and Education Department.

 Helpful Telephone Numbers

 Nursing Units